 ADM has set up a custom instrument based on Lightsheet Illumination dedicated to 3D-Imaging of full organs and tumours.
-With a strong emphasis on studies related to oncology and neurology, this instrument allows low to medium magnification modes on large samples (up to 2 centimeters in diameter) and challenges the traditional histological sectioning of organs, for example by allowing scientists to search single metastatic cells in a full organ or to reconstruct the 3D structure of a tumour, without dissecting it.
+With a strong emphasis on studies related to oncology and neurology, this instrument allows low to medium magnification modes on large samples (from a few millimerters up to 2 centimeters in diameter) and challenges the traditional histological sectioning of organs, for example by allowing scientists to search single metastatic cells in a full organ or to reconstruct the 3D structure of a tumour, without dissecting it.

-The technique is based on sample clearing and is not suitable to living specimen.
+The technique is based on sample clearing and is not suitable to living specimen, although the same instrument can image large living samples with sufficient transparency (e.g. adult fish, etc..)

-Mouse Lung fixed in PFA and Dehydrated in Methanol,
+Mouse Lung fixed in PFA and Dehydrated in Methanol.
+Autofluorescence under a macroscope with epi-illumination @ 1x Mag.

-The lightsheet illumination arm is custom built with achromatic cylindrical lenses, the detection arm is a Macroscope AZ100M (Nikon) with a zoom module 1x to 8x, enabling magnifications from 1.2x to 24x with two lenses (2x, 5x).
+The lightsheet illumination arm is custom built with achromatic cylindrical lenses, the detection arm is a Macroscope AZ100M (Nikon) with a zoom module 1x to 8x, enabling magnifications from 1.2x to 24x with three lenses (2x, 4x, 5x).

 Sample Mounting: We use a custom glass chamber which can be easily located and removed onto the microscope's stage.
 Samples are embedded in Agarose blocks and placed inside the chamber, in clearing medium.